lundha/lundha.github.io/_posts/2017-05-11-Food-hygiene-ratings-in-the-United-Kingdom.md

 **Figure 2**

 In Scotland, it looks like hat the worst place to go out for lunch or dinner is Aberdeen, where 16.52% of the 1,764 targeted businesses are non-complaint as of May 2017.
 In Eastern Scotland there seems to be a cluster of bad practice: in fact, Aberdeenshire comes right behind with 13.81% non-compliant businesses, followed by the Angus council area (12.25%).
-Based on this analysis, this is an area where Food Standards Scotland should probably reinforce its standards better.
+Based on this analysis, this is an area where Food Standards Scotland should probably urge the owners to better comply with its standards.
 The parts of Scotland closer to England offer a much better landscape in terms of food standards, with Dumfries and Galloway showing a 7.72% of non-compliant businesses - a 53% reduction compared to the city of Aberdeen.

     #Rest of the UK
     #Set projection and colormap